Graph Theory Meets Federated Learning over Satellite Constellations: Spanning Aggregations, Network Formation, and Performance Optimization: Transforming the Problem into Geometric Programming (GP)

-where $\alpha_i(\bm{z})=u_i(\bm{z})/g(\bm{z})$, $\forall i$, and $\bm{z}>0$ is a fixed point.
-Our objective is to transform the problem $\bm{\widetilde{\mathcal{P}}}$ into GP format.
-This requires transforming the objective function and constraints in the aforementioned format, which we will address in the following.
+Our overall objective is to transform the problem $\bm{{\mathcal{P}}}$ into GP format.
+This requires transforming its objective function and constraints in the aforementioned format, which we will address in the following.
 Our approach will involve conducting a set of corrections and approximations on the left-hand side (L.H.S) and right-hand side (R.H.S) of the constraints of the optimization problem.